carlosvicente11/Master_Thesis_Groth16/README.md

-Master's thesis implementation of zero-knowledge clear signing: a Groth16 (BN254) proof that a human-readable display text is the canonical rendering of a transaction's calldata, verified on a constrained ARM Cortex-M4 device.
+Master's thesis implementation of zero-knowledge clear signing: a Groth16 (BN254) proof that a human-readable display text is the canonical rendering of a transaction's calldata, verified on a constrained ARM Cortex-M4 (emulated via QEMU / Keil µVision).
 Rust produces the proofs and artifacts; a minimal C verifier (built on a trimmed RELIC library) checks them on desktop and bare-metal ARM.